ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-An even context ID MUST be used by clients to allocate uncompressed or compressed contexts, and an odd context ID MUST be used by the proxy to allocate compressed context IDs.
-A Client and a proxy exhange a COMPRESSION_ASSIGN request and echo response in order to successfully allocate a new context ID and guarantee that all payloads are received and processed by the other party, see {{compression}}.
-They MAY pre-emptively use Context IDs not yet acknowledged by the other party, knowing that those packets MAY be lost since the COMPRESSION_ASSIGN request receiving proxy or client is not guaranteed to be ready to accept payloads until a COMPRESSION_ASSIGN response is echoed back.
+An even context ID MUST be used by clients to allocate uncompressed or compressed contexts, and an odd context ID MUST be used by the proxy to allocate compressed context IDs.They MAY pre-emptively use Context IDs not yet acknowledged by the other party, knowing that those packets MAY be lost since the COMPRESSION_ASSIGN request receiving proxy or client is not guaranteed to be ready to accept payloads until a COMPRESSION_ASSIGN response is echoed back.

 ## Address Compression {#compression}

-If the client wishes to allocate a Context ID for uncompressed packets, it MUST exchange the COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the proxy with an unused Context ID defined in {{contextid}} with the IP Length set to zero.

 The client and the proxy MAY choose to compress the IP and port information per datagram for a given target against the Context ID.
 In such a case, the client or the proxy MUST send a COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the target information (see
 {{targetmappingformat}}) it wishes to compress and the other party (proxy or client respectively) MUST echo back with either a COMPRESSION_ASSIGN capsule if it accepts the compression request, or a COMPRESSION_CLOSE with the context ID (see {{capsulecloseformat}}) if it doesn't wish to support  compression for the given Context ID (For example, due to considerable memory requirements of establishing  a list of mappings per target per client).
-If the compression was rejected, the client and proxy MUST use an uncompressed context ID to exhange UDP payloads for the given target.
+If the compression was rejected, the client and proxy MUST use an uncompressed context ID (See {{uncompressed}}) to exhange UDP payloads for the given target.

+### Uncompressed datagrams {#uncompressed}

+If the client wishes to allocate a Context ID for uncompressed packets, it MUST first exchange the COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the proxy with an unused Context ID defined in {{contextid}} with the IP Length set to zero.

 ### Compression Mapping {#mappings}

-If a COMPRESSION_ASSIGN is received by client or proxy with IP length non zero, the proxy and client MUST maintain a compression mapping between Target and Context ID and update this mapping whenever new COMPRESSION_ASSIGN capsules are exchanged between the two.
-Upon completing this exchange, the proxy and the client MUST send each other packets corresponding to a target using the unique Context ID assigned to the given target, while omitting IP and port information.
+When an endpoint receives a COMPRESSION_ASSIGN capsule with a non-zero IP length, it MUST decide whether to accept or reject the compression mapping:

+if it accepts the mapping, first the receiver MUST save the mapping from context ID to address and port.
+Second, the receiver MUST echo an identical COMPRESSION_ASSIGN capsule back to its peer.

+if it rejects the mapping, the receiver MUST respond by sending a COMPRESSION_CLOSE capsule with the context ID set to the one from the received COMPRESSION_ASSIGN capsule

 The client or proxy MAY choose to unregister any context IDs that it registered or was registered with it respectively using COMPRESSION_CLOSE